 So, my entire teenage career, (because being a teenager is a career, right?!), I was part of an intensive dance program.
 I don’t really know how I got into this program, because I really wasn’t that good.
 I had flat feet and so-so turnout.

 Anyone who’s danced seriously knows that there is a hierarchy in dance classes.
 At the top are the BEST DANCERS.
 Even if they are not nice people outside of the ballet studio, they have the highest ranking inside.
 The less talented you are, the lower you are on the hierarchy.
 Let’s just say I wasn’t very high.
-Never mind that outside of dance you might have lots of friends, and be a straight A student; if you are not shaped properly, clumsy, awkward, and slower to learn the choreography, in the dance studio, in my experience, you are less worthy.
+Never mind that outside of dance you might have lots of friends, and be a straight A student; if you are not shaped properly, if you are clumsy, awkward, and slower to learn the choreography, in the dance studio, in my experience, your outside accomplishments don’t matter.

 And while you’d think all this dancing would mean I was in killer shape, I wasn’t.

 I had strong calves, and glutes, but I lacked overall core strength and tone.
 I was a teen, and not overly concerned with healthy eating, so I ate whatever junk I wanted.
 Besides dance, I didn’t do any other exercise.